-- Film Production Services Tax Credit For tax years beginning on or after January 1, 2004, businesses within the film industry may qualify for a Film Services Tax Credit.
-No carryforward is allowed for tax years ending prior to July 11, 2005.
-Credits earned in later years may be carried forward five years.
-Contact the Department of Commerce and Economic Opportunity (DCEO) for additional information. - High Impact Business Investment Credit A credit of .5 percent (.005) of the basis of qualified property placed in service in Illinois by you during your tax year as a "High Impact Business," certified as such by DCEO.
-This credit is available only after you have met the minimum investment required by the Illinois Enterprise Zone Act. - Jobs Tax Credit A credit of \$500 per eligible employee hired to work in an Illinois enterprise zone or foreign trade zone (or subzone) during the tax year. - Enterprise Zone or River Edge Redevelopment Zone Investment Credit A credit of .5 percent (.005) of the basis of qualified property placed in service in an Illinois enterprise zone or river edge redevelopment zone during your tax year. - Research and Development Credit A credit of 6.5 percent (.065) of the qualifying expenditures for increasing research activities conducted in Illinois, and which would be allowable under IRC, Section 41, as in effect before P.L.
-101-239. - Note You may only use credit that was earned for tax years ending on or after December 31, 2004.
+- Film Production Services Tax Credit Businesses in the film industry may receive a transferable credit for Illinois production expenses incurred in a project that has been approved by the Illinois Department of Commerce and Economic Opportunity (DCEO).
+Credits earned in tax years ending prior to July 11, 2005, may not be carried over, while credits earned in later years may be carried forward five years. - High Impact Business Investment Credit A credit of .5 percent (.005) of the basis of qualified property placed in service in Illinois by you during your tax year as a "High Impact Business," certified as such by DCEO.
+This credit is available only after you have met the minimum investment required by the Illinois Enterprise Zone Act. - Jobs Tax Credit A credit of \$500 per eligible employee hired to work in an Illinois enterprise zone or foreign trade zone (or sub-zone) during the tax year. - Enterprise Zone or River Edge Redevelopment Zone Investment Credit - A credit of .5 percent (.005) of the basis of qualified property placed in service in an Illinois enterprise zone or river edge redevelopment zone during the tax year. - Research and Development Credit A credit of 6.5 percent (.065) of the qualifying expenditures for increasing research activities conducted in Illinois, and that are allowable under IRC Section 41. - Note You may only use credit that was earned for tax years ending on or after December 31, 2004.
 Any credit or credit carryforward that was earned prior to December 31, 2003 may not be used. - Economic Development for a Growing Economy (EDGE) Tax Credit A credit is available to taxpayers who have entered into an agreement with DCEO under the Economic Development for a Growing Economy Tax Credit Act.
-The credit is available to businesses located within Illinois or businesses planning to locate within Illinois, who are participating in an economic development project.
+The credit is available to businesses located within Illinois or businesses planning to locate within Illinois, who are participating in an economic development project. - Employee Child Care Tax Credit For tax years ending on or after December 31, 2007, this credit is a two-part credit and is available to corporations who provide a child care facility, located in Illinois, for the children of its employees.
+The first part allows a credit of 30 percent (.30) of the "start-up costs" spent by you to provide a child care facility for the children of your employees.
+The second part allows a credit of 5 percent (.05) of the annual amount paid by you to provide a child care facility for your employees' children.
+The 5 percent (.05) credit cannot be claimed if the Dependent Care Assistance Program Tax Credit is claimed.